MAS381 Mathematics III (Electrical)

 22 lectures, 11 tutorials

-2 hour written examination 4 questions, each worth 25 marks
+2 hour written examination 4 questions, each worth 25 marks.
+The exam mark counts as 95

 |A||E. B. Staff||Fundamentals of complex analysis with applications to engineering and science,|